 The first step of the wizard prompts you to enter a descriptive name for the program schedule.
 Secondly, you are prompted to select which loop policies to create the new program in.
 Only loop policies that have the Program transform will be displayed on this page.
 Lastly, select the RCS XML playlist file to import.
 The RCS-generated playlist looks like this:

-Broadsign Control Administrator uses the “” tags to determine the range of the schedule to create.
+Broadsign Control Administrator uses the “” tags to work out the range of the schedule to create.
 Each “” tag is parsed, and the ID attribute is used to look up Ad Copies that have an External ID that matches that value.
 All songs in the RCS selector playlist must have corresponding Ad Copies uploaded in Broadsign Control Administrator with matching external IDs, or else the import will fail.
-The Duration attribute (in seconds) is used to determine the length of the song.
+The Duration attribute (in seconds) is used to work out the length of the song.
 All other tag and attributes are ignored by the parser.

 To edit a loop policy, use one of the following methods: